kairos-io/kairos/docs/content/en/docs/Examples/airgap.md

 The resulting ISO should be available at: `build/iso/kairos.iso`

-This example is also available in the [Auroraboot repository](https://github.com/kairos-io/AuroraBoot/tree/master/examples/airgap) in the `examples/airgap` directory, where you can run `build_docker.sh` to reproduce the example.
+This example is also available in the [AuroraBoot repository](https://github.com/kairos-io/AuroraBoot/tree/master/examples/airgap) in the `examples/airgap` directory, where you can run `build_docker.sh` to reproduce the example.

 ## See also